 5 Must Have International Air Travel Accessories

 As a traveler who considers herself the rugged and independent type, I absolutely hate products that cost much but prove to have little value when you hit the runway.
-Still, after years of traveling experience, I’ve learned there are a few indispensable items that make traveling infinitely more convenient.
+Still, after years of traveling budget friendly holiday tours, I’ve learned there are a few indispensable items that make traveling infinitely more convenient.

 1. Neck pillow